dre-garza/dre-garza/README.md

 **Backend Engineer | Full-Stack Developer**

+Currently I am a masters student attending University of Texas Rio Grande Valley.
 I am a passionate backend developer with expertise in building scalable REST APIs and full-stack applications.
 I have been programming for more than 3 years now.
 I specialize in Python, FastAPI, and RESTful API design, with strong capabilities across the modern web stack.

 - 🎯 Focused on backend architecture and API design
 - 🚀 Full-stack development with modern technologies